isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-trap-raccoons/index.md

 ###  **1. Open Trap Doors only at Night (Raccoons are Nocturnals)**

 Raccoons are very cunning wild animals (rodents for that matter).
-Therefore, recent [research](http://ipm.ucanr. edu/PMG/PESTNOTES/pn74116. html) shows that the back of the raccoon trap must be covered using a half-inch wire mesh to ensure that the raccoon wont steal the bait from outside the trap.
+Therefore, recent [research](http://ipm.ucanr.edu/PMG/PESTNOTES/pn74116.html)shows that the back of the raccoon trap must be covered using a half-inch wire mesh to ensure that the raccoon wont steal the bait from outside the trap.

 Definitely, the rodents will attempt to get the bait via the trap bars.
 However, because raccoons are nocturnal, you should only open the traps during the night.
 This'll prevent the trap catching animals such as cats or rats.